The conduct of our professional work rests on a few key principles:

 Fee charging only – our investment management fee represents the only income we earn from the management of our clients’ investments.

 Performance – we rely on professional reputation, rather than short term results, to attract new clients.
 We thereby avoid pressure to take unnecessary risks with clients’ funds for promotional reasons.

 These principles embody an ethical code which governs the whole code of conduct of McInroy & Wood’s dealings with its clients.
-Click to read our Ethical principles in practice.
+Click to read our Statement on Responsible Investing.